imixs/imixs-jsf-example/README.md

 The example also includes a Docker container to start the application out of the box.
 See the section [Docker](#docker-1) below.

+## Support

+If you need any help, start a [discussion](https://github.com/imixs/imixs-jsf-example/discussions) or create an new issue in the [issue-tracker](https://github.com/imixs/imixs-jsf-example/issues).

+# How to Get Started

+The following section provides information how to build the project form sources and how to deploy the application on a Jakarta EE server.
+If you just want to take a first look, you can run the application with docker.
+Find details below in the section [Docker](#docker-1) below.

 ## 1. Build the Application

 The Imixs-jsf-example  is based on Maven to build the project from sources, check out the sources from Github and run the maven command: